Rick Baniak often compares a successful career to a prosperous investment portfolio.

 The conference, which was co-hosted by the Finance Club, Finance and Legal Studies Department and the Finance and Legal Studies Advisory Board, was primarily planned through a group of nine students who enrolled in an independent study course taught by department chair Gaiyan Zhang.

 Each student had individual responsibilities, ranging from recruiting to logistics, budgeting and marketing.
-As she communicated and networked with executives from across the St. Louis region, Lam found herself becoming more outgoing and assured in her own abilities.
+As students communicated and networked with executives from across the St. Louis region, they found themselves becoming more outgoing and assured in their own abilities.

 For the conference, students also planned a selection of four workshops, invited a variety of employers for networking opportunities and secured a second keynote speaker, Don Mueth, the chief operating officer of Asset Consulting Group and a UMSL alumnus.